-When considering a prefab, it’s important to see the detail design of the build, tour the factory (or have an expert tour it), see pictures of their builds in progress, and if possible tour a home that is already built by them.
+When considering a prefab, it’s important to see the detailed design of the build, tour the factory (or have an expert tour it), see pictures of their builds in progress, and if possible, tour a home that is already built by them.

 Building a home, even if prefabricated partially or fully offsite, is still a complicated process to navigate.
 Please get in touch for help going through the process of choosing materials and negotiating with all the different players.

 This post focuses on standard size homes.
 If you are looking for smaller and more affordable homes, my post on small and simple homes covers those.

 This post contains no sponsored or affiliate content, and I don’t have a partnership or other ties to any of the companies listed.

 - See the list below for some prefabs that I have prescreened, or start with one you like.

 - Screen the prefab design for initial clues into its quality, including any errors in the photos (do an initial review with someone who knows building science).
 See the list of good signs and red flags below.

 - Get sufficient photos and schematic details of the design of the build (walls, ceiling, floors).
 Take them to a qualified building science expert like Cheryl Ciecko.

 - Tour the factory and a home they have built.
 Talk to others who built with them.
 Look for reviews of the company.